Face covering exemptions

 It is not mandatory for those who are exempt to prove their exemption.

-However, the person can request a free face covering exemption card on 0800 121 6240 or through the exemption card website.
+However, the person can request a free face covering exemption card on 0800 121 6240 or through the Face Covering Exemption Card Service website.

 We ask for people to be aware of the exemptions and to treat each other with kindness, especially when asking why someone is not wearing a face covering.